public-people/public-people-data/README.md

 Setting up your dev environment
 -------------------------------

 Configuration for running the server and database in docker-compose has been provided.
-The simplest way to get up and running is using docker-compose but nothin strictly depends on it, so feel free to set up another way, bearing in mind that less support would be available.
+The simplest way to get up and running is using docker-compose but nothing strictly depends on it, so feel free to set up another way, bearing in mind that less support would be available.

 The following only has to be run the first time you set up your development environment, or when you've deleted the database volume and want to set it up again.